-Summer is here!
-This means children will spend more time online; gaming, texting, watching or uploading videos to YouTube, or socializing through apps.
+Fall is here and many children are back in school in the virtual classroom!
+This means they are spending even more time online; gaming, texting, watching or uploading videos to YouTube, or socializing through apps in addition to school.
 This also means cyber security risks are higher.
 Many children feel they know how to avoid getting hacked, but the reality is most of them don’t.
 In fact, over 1 million identities of children are stolen every year and 1 in 4 teens admit to sexting!

 Click on each item to jump to the section!

 What in the World Are Your Kids Doing Online

 Popular Apps Kids Use, the Risks, and How to Be More Secure